Thesharing/lesson-crawler/README.md

 [Github: freeCodeCamp/freeCodeCamp/Seed/Challenge](https://github.com/freeCodeCamp/freeCodeCamp/tree/staging/seed/challenges)

-**ATTENTION**: You need to delete `./07-contribute-to-open-source-and-help-nonprofits/` and replace '_id' to 'id' in `./08-coding-interview-questions-and-take-home-assignments/project-euler-problems.json`
+**ATTENTION**: You need to delete the folder `./07-contribute-to-open-source-and-help-nonprofits/` and replace '_id' to 'id' in the file `./08-coding-interview-questions-and-take-home-assignments/project-euler-problems.json`